Enrique Peña Nieto: Media gaffes

-Peña Nieto has had occasional lapses in memory or gaffes during public events or interviews.
+Peña Nieto has occasionally lapses in memory or gaffes during public events or interviews.
 The most-noted incident occurred during the International Book Fair of Guadalajara on 3 December 2011.
 On that day, during a question and answer session, he was asked by an audience member to name three books that had influenced him, being only able to correctly reference the Bible.
 He then "rambled, tossing out confused title names, asking for help in recalling authors and sometimes mismatching" the two others.
 Other incidents have involved him not being able to recall Benito Juárez's year of birth, being unable to remember the acronym of the Federal Institute of Access to Information (IFAI), changing the date of foundation of the state of Hidalgo, mistaking the capital of the State of Veracruz, mentioning the U.S. presidential candidate "La señora Hillary Trump" (Mrs. Hillary Trump), among others, of varying degree of substantiation or credibility.
 These have gone viral on social media, especially Twitter and a website that counts the number of days since his last gaffe.